InsiteSoftware/commerce-csharp-sdk/README.md

 5. ICommerceAPIServiceProvider

 #### ILocalStorageService
-A service which manages persitant local storage.
+This service manages persistent local storage.
+The parameters needed to configure the service are as follows:

 `string Load(string key)`
 `string Load(string key, string defaultValue);`